damienstanton/dotfiles/README.md

-Safe space for my zsh and vim (8.1) config.
+Safe space for my zsh, regolith-i3 and vim (8.1) config.

 - `push.sh` to write config to GitHub
 - `pull.sh` to overwrite existing config / install new config locally.